dev-chenxing/mwse-modding-tutorial/docs/4_adding_bandage_features.md

 Hovering over `activeMagicEffectList`, it says it is of type `tes3activeMagicEffect[]`.
 The pair of brackets here means it is a list of `tes3activeMagicEffect`.

 To iterate the effects in this list, we're gonna use a `for` loop.
-Loop is an essential part of programming.
-So it's important that you know how to use them.
+Loop is an essential part of programming, so it's important that you know how to use them.
 This is the basic structure of a for loop.

 ```Lua hl_lines="2-8"
 local function removeBandageHealing(e)